Numerica Veterans Arena: Football

 The Spokane Shock of the af2 and the Arena Football League played at the arena from 2006 until 2015.
 The Shock hosted ArenaBowl XXIII in 2010.
 The Shock then attempted to join the Indoor Football League in 2015, but the AFL withheld the franchise rights from the ownership.
 The owners then created the Spokane Empire and played in the IFL in 2016 and 2017 before ceasing operations.
 New ownership relaunched the Shock in 2020, but had its lease terminated by the city in February 2022.

 Ice hockey

 The Spokane Chiefs of the WHL play their home games at the arena.
 The 1998 Memorial Cup, hosted by the Chiefs, was played at the arena.

 The arena hosted a National Hockey League preseason game between the Seattle Kraken and Vancouver Canucks on September 26, 2021.
 This is not the first time an NHL game has been played at the arena.
-In fact, the first event in the arena's history was a preseason game between the San Jose Sharks and Vancouver in 1995.
+In fact, the first event in the arena's history was a preseason game between the San Jose Sharks and Vancouver Canucks in 1995.